Scale Your Localization with GitHub Actions

 - Go to your GitHub repository

-- Select the branch with your content changes (e.g.,
+- Select your content branch (e.g.,

 localize/content-update

-The action will:
+The action automatically:

-- Commit translations back to your branch
+- Commits the translated files to your branch

 Best Practices